 <You can come a bit closer,> Thais said, her tone more reassuring than teasing this time around. <Glaw here is far too weak to bite, even if he wanted to.>

 Glaw simply nodded in agreement.
-The nausea and hurt were gone, along with the near painful homesickness, but his body still felt heavy and clumsy.
-Had he been forced to wrestle anyone, he was sure even the greenest new recruit from the barracks back in Trade could have taken him.
+Nausea and hurt were gone, along with the near painful homesickness, but his body still felt heavy and clumsy.
+Had he been forced to wrestle anyone, he was sure even the greenest recruit from the barracks back in Trade could have taken him.

 <Better,> Thais said, her smiling widening to show teeth. <Now, what shall we entertain the ambassador with?
 We can hardly go outside right now, but we can't really sit here staring at the walls either, can we?>

 Both Aelius and Glaw looked about the room, as if a topic of conversation could be lurking in the shadows